MicrosoftDocs/sql-docs/docs/advanced-analytics/python/setup-python-machine-learning-services.md

 ### Troubleshooting

-If this command is successful, you can run Python commands from SQL Server Management Studio, Visual Studio Code, or any other client that can send T-SQL statements to the server.
+If this command was successful, you can run Python commands from SQL Server Management Studio, Visual Studio Code, or any other client that can send T-SQL statements to the server.

-To get started with some simple examples, and learn the basics of how R works with SQL Server, see [Using R Code in Transact-SQL](../../advanced-analytics/r-services/using-r-code-in-transact-sql-sql-server-r-services.md).

 If you get an error, see this article for a list of some common problems: